NilmaniAbhayarathna/Microcomputers/README.md

 Finally, the pic16F877A was connected to the circuit and powered on.

 ## OBSERVATION
-Both motors were not working when all three sensors were off.
+<li>Both motors were not working when all three sensors were off.

-When the first sensor was on only the
+<li>When the first sensor was on, only the first motor started working.

+<li>When the first and second sensors were on, only the first motor was working.

+<li>When all three sensors were on, the first motor stopped working and the second motor started working only for 500ms.

 ### topic

 <img src = "https://user-images.githubusercontent.com/111268465/184587552-fe609a2f-3607-4c9f-ae7a-fe016c39a5e2.png" width = "500" height = "200" />